vikas-singh369/namaste-react-grind-notes/1-Inceptions/ReadMe.md

 The crossorigin attribute enables CORS(Cross-Origin Resource Sharing) to load external js files from another origin.

 ## 6. Difference between React and ReactDOM
-**React:**
-**React:**
-React is the core library used to build UI components.
+**React :**   is the core library used to build UI components.
 It handles the logic, state, and structure of the user interface.

-**ReactDOM:**
-ReactDOM connects those components to the actual DOM in the browser.
+**ReactDOM :** connects those components to the actual DOM in the browser.
 It provides methods to mount, update, and unmount components in the actual DOM.

 ## 7. What is react.development.js and react.production.js?
-development = debug, production = performance
+development = debug, production = performance.

-**react.development.js:**
- It includes warnings, error messages, and extra checks to help with debugging.
+**react.development.js :** It includes warnings, error messages, and extra checks to help with debugging.

-**react.production.js:**
-It’s minified and optimized for performance by removing all development-related code and warnings.
+**react.production.js :** It’s minified and optimized for performance by removing all development-related code and warnings.

 ## 8. Difference between async and defer ?
 async and differ are boolean attributes which are used along of script tag to load the externals script efficiently into our app.

 **async:**
 - loads the script in parallel with the HTML parsing.
 - Executes the script immediately **after it’s downloaded**.